fun things to do with kids in mexico city

 Humorous, step-by-step description of Aztec sacrifices.
 What to expect when the Aztecs come to town, what happens after you're captured, how you'll meet your end, plus useful tips – "Hope to be chosen to play in the ball game.
 If you win, you'll have a chance of surviving, because only the losing team is sacrificed!"
 (Picture book)

-Hidden World of the Aztec - kids books Mexico City
+Hidden World of the Aztec kids books mexico city

-Check out the latest archeological discoveries and new excavations, right in downtown Mexico City, at the Great Temple of the Aztecs – what the temple looked like, Aztec rituals and blood sacrifices, spectacular restorations such as the statue of God of Death.
+Find out about the latest archeological discoveries and new excavations, right in downtown Mexico City, at the Great Temple of the Aztecs – what the temple looked like, Aztec rituals and blood sacrifices, spectacular restorations such as the statue of God of Death.
 This is an excellent introduction, before you visit the Great Temple ruins and museum.
 (Illustrated chapter book)

 (More children's books on other Mexico pages)